Fidelity Framework as AI Refinery

 : MedicalImage<mm/voxel, HU> =

-This collaborative approach between the tooling and developer would eliminate an entire class of errors that plague deep learning systems and currently require extensive runtime checks, debugging, and trial-and-error.
-From this perspective, the efficiency gains of SpeakEZ’s Fidelity Framework would also impact design-time.
+This collaborative approach between the tooling and developer would remove a class of errors that recurs in deep learning systems and currently requires extensive runtime checks, debugging, and trial-and-error.
+The efficiency gains we envision for our Fidelity Framework would also reach design-time.
 Many machine learning working groups currently plan for large staff allocations over long calendar windows into the assumptions of their work.
-The efficiency gains that SpeakEZ envisions over Python-based frameworks are not just a “flex”.
-They would be a material advance in transforming the half-life of model engineering cycles and the outsized fixed costs that come with it.
+The efficiency gains we expect over Python-based frameworks would shorten the half-life of model engineering cycles and reduce the fixed costs that come with them.

 // Define tensor dimension types for compile-time safety